If

 ... to heal the brokenhearted, to preach deliverance to the captives, and recovering of

-of the Lord.
-(Luke 4:18-19).
-And so the church grew."
-(Nell Kennedy, Dream
+so the church grew."
+(Nell Kennedy, "Dream Your Way To Success,"

-Your Way To Success, Logos International, pp.165, 180.)
+Logos International, pp.165, 180.)

-families of people who were hospitalized.
+the families of people who were hospitalized.
 And soon one thing began leading to

 another."
-(Dino Rizzo, Servolution, Zondervan, 2009, p.
+(Dino Rizzo, "Servolution," Zondervan, 2009, p.
 22.)

-Read: Titus 3:8, 2 Cor.
-6:6, 6:11-13, Jude 1:23.
+Read: Titus 3:8; 2 Cor.
+6:6; 6:11-13; Jude v.
+23.

-I believe the greatest future moves of God will come through churches,
+I believe the greatest future moves of God will come through churches

-Wyomings Grand Teton National Park.
+across the high, spectacular mountains in Grand Teton National Park.

 At 5 AM one August morning we left a 7,000-foot-high west-side